ibm-cloud-docs/hs-crypto/service-dependency.md

    Services that are regional are not impacted by a severe outage of a single availability zone because of the failover that is built in to default to another zone.
 For these occurrences, there might be a slight performance impact, if any, while the system fails over to the other location.
 This also applies to global services where the impact is lowered even more as it can fail over to other regions if necessary.
 This reduces the frequency at which these items might have the impact that is shown.
    {: note}

 - **What services does my service depend on?** The Dependencies column lists the services.
 These are the major service to service dependencies including major internal dependencies that might not be visible externally.
-If you select the dependency service, you are directed to more information about the dependencies of that service.

-   Additional information is available only for the catalog services.
-Internal services do not have links to more information.
-   {: note}

 - **What function does the dependency impact?** Functions include access management, availability, change management, configuration management, customer responsibility, disaster recovery, instance control, none, operations or security compliance.
 If the dependency goes offline, these functions might be impacted.
 Definitions for each available values are as follows: